Trade with confidence with a BPCA approved pest control contractor

 Mice are small, brownish-grey in colour with a thin tail which is slightly shorter than the overall body length.
 Their nose is pointed and their ears small with fine hairs.
 They have a small, slender appearance with an average weight of 25g.
 The house mouse is grey coloured whereas the field mouse is a chestnut colour with a white underside.
 Their droppings are around 5mm in length and are a thin spindle shape.
 A mouse will have up to 80 droppings per day depending on the availability of a food source.
 The life span of a mouse is on average between 6 - 12 months and in this time they can have between 5-8 litters with up to 4-8 young per litter, each young mouse is mature in 6-8 weeks.

-Evidence of the present of rats or mice can be established without the sighting of a live animal.
+Evidence of the presence of mice can be established without the sighting of a live animal.
 Typical signs may be seen both inside and outside of the premises which include damage to building materials, packaging and food.
-Tooth marks may be evident which will help to identify the rodent as a rat or mouse, Mice will show as small tooth marks whereas Rats will show as much larger tooth marks.
-Mice tend to nibble at food and will move around a food source whereas Rats will chew through the food eating most of what's available.
-Recent gnawing, particularly through wood can be distinguished by the fresh light coloured appearance of the gnawed surface and the presence of small chewed pieces or cuttings in the vicinity.
+Tooth marks may be evident, Mice damage will show as small tooth marks.
+Mice tend to nibble at food and will move around chewing and damaging numerous items without completely eating everything.
+Recent gnawing particularly through wood can be distinguished by the fresh light coloured appearance of the gnawed surface and the presence of small chewed pieces or cuttings in the vicinity.

 Rodents require food, water and shelter to survive.
 Preventative measures should begin with the design, construction and maintenance of the building in addition to good housekeeping.
 Effective cleaning of all parts of the premises and equipment is essential, together with the storage of food in rodent proof containers.
 The storage of all refuse in suitable lidded containers is essential and owners should check their property for conditions that are inviting to rodents. i.e. overgrown vegetation.
 The building exterior should be carefully examined for structural damage, potential harborage site, poor sanitation and other conditions conducive to rodent activity.
 Specifically:-